michaeljudge75/Stealth-Port-Scanner/README.md

 # Port-Scanner
-A Stealth Port Scanner written in Rust
+A TCP Port Scanner written in Rust